Evaluating evidence to create a better world for all.

 Real-world applications.
 Advanced Physics students construct ukuleles from laser-cut wood pieces using principles learned in the classroom.
 Students play their ukuleles in assembly at the end of the year.

 Hands-on Experimentation.
-How are proteins expressed?
-9th grade biology students explore the translation of DNA by generating green, fluorescent protein in bacteria.
+Ninth grade Biology students explore the translation of DNA by generating green, fluorescent protein in bacteria to learn how proteins are expressed.

 Students must satisfactorily complete six credits of lab science coursework.
 This represents three full years of science.
 In satisfying the six-credit requirement, students will sequentially take Biology (9th grade), Chemistry (10th grade), and Physics or Earth and Space Science (11th or 12th grade).
 Students may enroll in either the general or advanced sections of these courses, subject to their readiness and/or progress in meeting established departmental prerequisites.
 Any alteration in the required science sequence must be approved by the science department chair and the director of the Upper School.